-- Ever stared at a problem for so long that you were like, “OK this is it, this time my head really is going to explode?”
+Ever stared at a problem for so long that you were like, “Okay this is it, this time my head really is going to explode?!”
 We’ve all been there.
 So let me let you in on a little problem-solving secret.
 It’s called inversion.

-As the billionaire business partner of Warren Buffett, Charlie Munger has clearly done a few things right in his 95 years on this earth.
+As the billionaire business partner of Warren Buffett, Charlie Munger has clearly done a few things right in his 97 (!) years on this earth.
 People like Buffett and Bill Gates have even called Munger the smartest person they know.
-So on this episode of Seeking Wisdom, DC and Drift VP of Marketing Dave Gerhardt (aka DG) dissect a mental model Munger is a big fan of: inversion.

 Let’s break it down.
 Most people take a forward approach to problem-solving – you need to get something done, so you plan out the steps to follow that will get you to your desired end result.
 Easy enough.